SanderHHansen/Yatzy/README.md

 each user can only partake in one game at a time.
 Games are created upon request, and removed off backend when either (1): All players leave the game, or (2): A game finished.
 In the latter, results are sent to PostgreSQL-database, and a "Game-end" screen with the winner and all results are displayed.

 Lobbies can easily be shared and joined via a three letter code.
+While each game has a unique uuidv4-ID, lobby codes are assigned the first three letters for ease of use, while still connecting the user to the correct game in backend.

 Users are automatically joining socket when entering room, and automatically disconnected from socket when leaving.

 ## Playing a game:
 Only the active player is allowed to interact with game-elements during their turn.
 They have the option to roll dice (up to 3 times), saved desired dice, and set a score.